tomalessi/check_rabbitmq/README.md

 - Check the number of consumers attached to each queue on a RabbitMQ server
 - Check the number of messages in all queues on a RabbitMQ server

+All monitors include additional information on the particular check in the "Status Information" field in Nagios when you drill down on the monitor.

 ## Examples
 The examples below have the following assumptions: